web-archive-group/ELXN42-Article/elxn42.md

 GitHub also [supports rendering geoJSON](https://help.github.com/articles/mapping-geojson-files-on-github/) files.
 For example, the geoJSON file above is rendered [here](https://gist.github.com/ruebot/6f1960198c3dbf92ae6d) with a simple Gist.

-Can't embed the actual map here.
-Maybe we can pull this off with Code4Lib Journal if it is published. **Let's embed them!**

-**Place holder for now: http://ruebot.net/page/elxn42-tweets-map**
+**Place holder for now: http://ruebot.net/page/elxn42-tweets-map** **We can embed the map after we run pandoc on the markdown when we're ready to submit**

 ### Users